dkris/krowoc/docs/architecture/overview.md

 ### LLM Integration

-- Using aisuite library for unified interface to multiple LLM providers
+- Using LangChain for a unified interface to multiple LLM providers
-- Streaming responses for better user experience
+- Supports advanced features such as prompt templates, chains, memory, and agents
+- Streaming and synchronous prompt execution via LangChain's APIs
 - Prompt versioning for reproducibility

 ### Error Handling